 In music, where I have formal training, we typically appreciate the experience of sounds produced from reading the score over the physical score itself.
 Conversely it seems, when looking at artworks, we are typically expected to value the object over the experience that it may invoke.
 This makes sense, of course, in that the artistry and talent in music is evident in the sounds you produce, whether through performance or composition, and the artistry of painting is in the brush strokes or artistic techniques enshrined on the wall.

-But why shouldn’t the score be equally valued as a thing of beauty or the experience of looking at art appreciated as much as we appreciate the sound of music?
+Why shouldn’t the score be equally valued as a thing of beauty or the experience of looking at art appreciated as much as we appreciate the sound of music?

 But does this really make sense?
 Why shouldn’t the score be equally valued as a thing of beauty or the experience of looking at art appreciated as much as we appreciate the sound of music?
 To be sure, the artificial boundaries between music and art have been blurred with institutions like MoMA exhibiting the score for 4’33” by John Cage.
 Visually compelling graphic scores and all manner of performance art also abound.